akshara-a/SureTrust_DigitalMarketing_Resources_G6DM/Branding/Ultimate Branding Guide.md

 ## 1. What is Branding?
 Branding is the **art and science** of shaping how people perceive your business.

-It’s not *just* your logo or colors — it’s the *total experience* a person has when interacting with your brand.
+It’s not *just* your logo or colors, it’s the *total experience* a person has when interacting with your brand.
 Think of branding as your **business’s personality** and **reputation** rolled into one.

 A strong brand: